Qriva/MonoBehaviourTree/README.md

 # MonoBehaviourTree — Simple behaviour tree for Unity
 This project is simple event driven behaviour tree based on Unity engine component system.
 This asset comes with minimal node library and tree visual editor.

-**Important:** This is not visual scripting tool and requires you to implement some of your own nodes.
+**Important:** This is not visual scripting tool and requires you to implement your own nodes.

 ## Contribute
 // TODO